IQ vs. SAT/ACT Scores: Is There a Correlation?

 Mensa and Standardized Tests

-Historically, Mensa accepted SAT and GRE scores as proof of intelligence.
-However, for tests taken after 1994 (SAT) or present day, Mensa generally **no longer accepts** these scores for admission.
+Mensa, the high-IQ society, has a historical tie to the SAT, but its policy has evolved.
+Historically, Mensa did accept older SAT and GRE scores as proof of intelligence for admission.
+However, for tests taken after 1994 (SAT) or present day, Mensa generally **no longer accepts** these scores.
+The organization requires a higher, more verified measure.

-To qualify for high-IQ societies today, you generally need to take an approved, supervised intelligence test and score in the top 2%.
+To qualify for high-IQ societies today, you must typically take an approved, supervised intelligence test (like the Stanford-Binet or Wechsler Adult Intelligence Scale) and score at or above the 98th percentile.
 You can learn more about these requirements on our Mensa Minimum IQ page.

 A young student, with a focused and determined expression, taking a digital exam on a modern laptop computer.
 The environment is neutral, suggesting a standard testing or study setting, representing the contemporary method for both IQ assessments and academic standardized tests.